 Construction workers faced some of the greatest risks from these products.
 Those who used Gold Bond materials, especially wallboard, often had to cut or break the product during their work.
 This would cause the tiny asbestos fibers to break loose and become airborne.

 Workers who sanded the board were at particular risk, creating harmful dust on the job site, putting other construction workers at risk as well as themselves.

 Beginning in the 1970s, many victims sued National Gypsum over its Gold Bond products.
 Some lawsuits did not even involve personal injury.

-In 1985, Mercer University sued National Gypsum and similar companies for selling the school asbestos-containing materials.
+- In 1985, Mercer University sued National Gypsum and similar companies for selling the school asbestos-containing materials.
 These materials later had to be replaced, resulting in a major expense for the school.
 Mercer University was awarded more than $100,000 from Gold Bond alone to cover construction costs.

-The court decided the plaintiff’s memory of seeing a brand name, such as Gold Bond, on the job was enough to include that company into the suit as a defendant.
+- Another case against multiple defendants, including National Gypsum, was filed by a pipefitter’s widow.
+This early, precedent-setting lawsuit claimed the pipefitter had been exposed to asbestos on the job through various products.
+The court decided the plaintiff’s memory of seeing a brand name, such as Gold Bond, on the job was enough to include that company in the suit as a defendant.

-Asbestos Trust Fund
+Formation of the National Gypsum Asbestos Trust Fund

 Page Edited by Patient Advocate Dave Foster

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.